 The purpose of this property is to enable encoding of the carriage return and newline characters, \r and \n, that are found in response headers.

-In outbound response headers, the characters that are represented by the codes 0x1F and below are encoded and also the character 0x7F (delete character).
-The only exception is that the character 0x09 (the tab character) is unmodified.
+In outbound response headers, the characters that are represented by the codes 0x1F and below are encoded, as well as the character 0x7F (the delete character).
+The one exception is that the character 0x09 (the tab character) is unmodified.

-This encoding can help to avoid injection attacks that exploit an application that echoes untrusted data contained by the header.
+This helps to avoid injection attacks that exploit an application that echoes untrusted data contained by the header.

 When this property is true, which is the default, the \r or \n characters found in a response header are encoded to %0d and %0a.
 This defeats header-injection attacks by making the injected material part of the same header line.
 This might break the response but should not open attack vectors against the client.
 Echoing back untrusted data is never a good idea in any situation, though.